The If Statement¶

 In this tutorial we will assume that you know how to create vectors and matrices, know how to index into them, and know about loops.
-For more information on those topics see one of our tutorials on vectors, matrices, vector operations, loops, plotting, executable files, or subroutines.
+For more information on those topics see one of our tutorials on vectors (Introduction to Vectors in Matlab), matrices (Introduction to Matrices in Matlab), vector operations (Vector Functions), loops (Loops), plotting (Plotting), executable files (Executable Files), or subroutines (Subroutines).

 There are times when you want your code to make a decision.
 For example, if you are approximating a differential equation, and the rate of change is discontinuous, you may want to change the rate depending on what time step you are on.